Blood take service 5.00€

 32.00€

 The correct name for this indicator is TSH receptor antibodies.
-However, it is often mistakenly called abbreviated TSH receptor.
-Antibodies against thyrostimulating hormone receptor are important in the diagnosis of Grave's disease.
-The rate depends a lot on the methodology.
-Hyperthyroidism can occur for many reasons, but the most common is Grave's disease, or diffuse toxic goiter.
-In this disease, thyroid-stimulating immunoglobulins bind to the TSH receptor on thyroid cells.
-As a result of this union, the body starts a compensatory overproduction of thyroid hormones.
-Grave's disease affects about 1% of the population and accounts for about 85% of all causes of hyperthyroidism.
-Women are affected about 10 times more often than men.
-The disease is usually diagnosed when signs of hyperthyroidism are detected.
-The thyroid gland is usually enlarged, although it may be absent in about a third of patients.
-Many patients experience inversion and tachycardia due to stimulation of the adrenal glands.
-Whenever Grave's disease is suspected, it is convenient to use the TSHr indicator.
-TSHr should be determined to assess disease activity.
-It reflects the severity of the disease (usually coincides with ophthalmological symptoms - diplopia, ptosis, translation).
-TSHr can be used to assess response to treatment.
-However, in addition to TSHr, it is necessary to additionally rely on the clinic, changes in hyperthyroidism, and the background of thyrostatic or steroid treatment.
+However, it is often mistakenly abbreviated as TSH receptor.
+Antibodies against thyroid-stimulating hormone receptors are important for the diagnosis of Grave's disease.
+The norm greatly depends on the methodology.
+Hyperthyroidism can occur due to many reasons, but the most common one is Grave's disease, or diffuse toxic goiter.
+In this disease, thyroid-stimulating immunoglobulins bind to the TSH receptor located in thyroid cells.
+This binding triggers a compensatory overproduction of thyroid hormones in the body.
+About 1% of the population suffers from Grave's disease, accounting for about 85% of all hyperthyroidism causes.
+Women are about 10 times more likely to be affected than men.
+The disease is usually diagnosed when signs of hyperthyroidism are identified.
+Typically, the thyroid gland enlarges, although this may not be present in about one-third of patients.
+Many patients exhibit exophthalmos and tachycardia due to adrenal stimulation.
+Each time Grave's disease is suspected, it is convenient to use the TSHr indicator.
+TSHr needs to be determined to assess the activity of the disease.
+It reflects the severity of the disease (usually coinciding with ophthalmological symptoms – diplopia, ptosis, exophthalmos).
+TSHr can be used to evaluate the response to treatment.
+However, in addition to TSHr, it is necessary to also rely on clinical presentation, changes in hyperthyroidism, and the background of antithyroid or steroid treatment.
 These factors can distort TSHr values.
-TSHr antibodies are found in 90% of Grave's disease patients.
-In hyperthyroidism or euthyroid form of Grave's disease, this indicator is an additional diagnostic test.
+TSHr antibodies are found in 90% of patients with Grave's disease.
+In cases of hyperthyroidism or euthyroid form of Grave's disease, this indicator is an additional diagnostic test.

 Reference: 18981